Matstaps/Portfolio-project-two/README.md

 * First Time users

     * To allow users to play a game in the style of Rock Paper Scissors
-    * To be able to easily navigate the page and find the relavant sections simply
+    * To be able to easily navigate the page and find the relevant sections simply
     * To record an ongoing result